wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 [//]: # (feedback, please provide an updated link &#40;or commit-id / tag&#41; in a comment. )

-Link to our GitHub repository: https://github.com/wolfrieder/http-response-classifier
+Link to our GitHub repository: https://github.com/wolfrieder/http-response-classifier -> Use the latest release version in our GitHub repository or the clone the latest commit version.

 Link to the two datasets:
 1. [Chrome, Firefox, and Brave Data (2022)](https://zenodo.org/record/7123945#.Y8VDEXaZPtU) --